rick1200/pico-8/notes.md

 ```
 <br>

 The `x` and `y` values tell us where the sprites will be placed on the screen when the game starts.
 Sprite number 1 will travel horizontally toward the right side of the screen, so `dx` is set to a speed of `1`.
-Now we want sprite number 2 to move horizontally in the opposite direction so `dx` is set to `-1`.
+Now we want sprite number 2 to move horizontally in the opposite direction (to the left side of the screen) so `dx` is set to `-1`.
+And finally we have the number of the sprite as it is in the sprite editor.

+Since the `enemies` table is in the `_init()` function, the table and all of the values are created when the game first starts.
+These are the *initial* values.